-Product is generally landed as fresh, head-on, gutted.
+Product is generally landed as headed and gutted, frozen fillet blocks and individually frozen fillets.
 The landings are subject to the same reporting and monitoring requirements as indicated above.
 There is no known traceability risk factors associated with any of the at-sea processing operations.